-Everybody, from SaaS applications to retailers, has to deal with payments.
-But architecting a system that can deal with payments at scale can be challenging.
-That’s because payments come with some requirements that make dealing with them complex:
+Everybody, from SaaS applications to retailers, has to deal with payment processing.
+But architecting a system that can deal with payments at scale is challenging.
+That’s because payments system requirements can be prohibitively complex:

 Imagine a payments system outage during halftime.
 Just a few minutes of downtime can easily mean a major loss of revenue.